tboulier/tboulier.github.io/_posts/2018-01-12-AstroPhotos.md

 As a hobby, I also enjoy spending some night under a beautiful dark sky.

-I use an old 8" Schmidt–Cassegrain telescope on a motorized German mount(Celestron C8 S-GT), a simple DSRL (Canon 650D), and some long-learned voodoo to make pictures of my favorite objects.
+I use an old 8" [Schmidt–Cassegrain](https://en.wikipedia.org/wiki/Schmidt%E2%80%93Cassegrain_telescope) telescope on a motorized German mount (Celestron C8 S-GT), a simple DSRL (Canon 650D), and some long-learned voodoo to make pictures of my favorite objects.

-My best pictures are on my [Astrobin page](https://www.astrobin.com/users/AstroPanda/).
+Some of my best pictures are on my [Astrobin page](https://www.astrobin.com/users/AstroPanda/).
 Here are a few more:

 ![Cygnus' Veil Nebula](/assets/images/Dentelles.jpg "NGC6960")